jackfischer/SUNY-interactives/readme.md

-##Semi-interactive Charts on SUNY Graduation Rates

-For the SUNY Blog
+##Semi-interactive Charts for the SUNY Blog

+Animated graph of graduation rates vs national averages that can be broken down by category

+Heatmap of the globe showing where international students come from, filler data right now